SorryQuick/external-dx11-overlay/Simple-User-Guide.md

 For more technical information, read the README of this repo.
 This is not a "hacky" way that relies on window transparency to work.
 Instead, the BlishHUD window is hidden entirely and Blish is rendered inside the game, similarly to other addons such as arcdps.
 This has the side-effect of allowing you to play in full-screen if you wish.

+This can also be used on windows, albeit with less advantages.
+For example, it could allow frame-gen, full-screen gameplay, etc...

 # Steps
 ## Step 1
 Go to the [release section](https://github.com/SorryQuick/external-dx11-overlay/releases) of this repository and download the latest release zip file (not the source code).